Jetison333/rotg/current-round-rules.md

 ++/∘++/ = ++/∘++/∗

+# Winning
+Winning is the achievement of complete control over the game.
+A record of the number of times each gamer has won so far is to be kept forevermore.
+This record is not to be changed under any circumstances.
+Submissions that attempt to change or nullify this section of the rules are invalid.

 ## Stage 1
 During the duration of stage 1, any person on the server can make a "submission" by sending it to the Game Adminstrator through a direct message.
 From this point on, they are considered a "player" of the round.
 A player can only have 1 submission.